 If you want to control your home cinema set-up: The new HDMI input is a godsend if you’ve run out of inputs on your TV, plus hands-free Alexa allows for control over other devices over HDMI

-You don’t’ want to work hard to find content: I recall Amazon’s all-new Fire TV interface working solidly when it first arrived, but it’s now weighted far too much towards Amazon and Freevee content.
-It could do with being less dense and more democratic.
+You don’t’ want to work hard to find content: Unsurprisingly, Amazon’s all-new Fire TV interface is weighted to Amazon and Freevee content, but it could do with being more democratic and considerably less dense in terms of the options it curates.

-The all-new Fire TV Cube is both quantifiably better and perceptively worse than the model that preceded it.
-The interface favours Amazon services too much and makes discovery of titles from other services more trying than it ought to be.
+The all-new Fire TV Cube is quantifiably better and perceptively worse than the previous model.
+The interface favours Amazon services too much and makes discovery of titles from other services much harder than it ought to be.

-Nevertheless, I don’t think there’s any streamer that’s as well featured as the Fire TV Cube 3rd Gen. Alexa is slick and responsive, it’s one of the faster streamers on the market and AV performance is excellent, though making the Remote Pro optional is disappointingly given this is Amazon’s premier streamer.
+Nevertheless, there’s no other streamer as well featured as the Fire TV Cube 3rd Gen. Alexa is slick and responsive, it’s one of the faster streamers around and AV performance is excellent.
+However, making the Remote Pro optional is disappointing given this the Fire TV Cube’s status as its premier streamer.

-The jump up in price is I’d say merited in its performance and connectivity options, the latter brings with it more versatility and makes the Cube a more complete media hub for a home.
-There’s no doubt this is a powerful streamer, but that interface could do with another rethink and the competition is as good, if not better in some regards.
+I’d say the jump in price is merited in terms of its performance and connectivity.
+The latter brings with it more versatility and makes the Cube a more complete home media hub.
+There’s no doubt this is a powerful streamer, and the hardware is excellent but that interface could do with another refresh.

 How we test